-Full-text of some of the most important works of European travel writing from the later medieval period.
-It features a number of medieval maps such as the famous Beatus and Psalter maps, individual manuscript illuminations, and some modern translations of key travel texts available as slideshow or individually.
+Full-text of important works of European travel writing from the later medieval period.
+Includes a number of medieval maps, individual manuscript illuminations, and some modern translations of key travel texts.

-Full-text of over 62,000 books, serials, pamphlets, essays sourced from leading collections at major libraries around the world published from 1450 to 1914.
+Full-text of books, serials, pamphlets, and essays published from 1450 to 1914.
 Collection tracks the development of the modern, western world through the lens of trade and wealth.
 Titles are in English as well as many other languages.

 A complete collection of writings by Martin Luther, a central figure in the development of European cultural and intellectual history.
 Useful for theological, historical, philosophical, linguistic and literary research from 1883 to 1929.

 Resources devoted to research, analysis, and scholarship on international politics and related fields, including security studies, global finance, diplomatic practice, humanitarian law, global governance, development studies, and environmental studies.

 Resource for comparative law research offering relevant information on sources of foreign law with complete bibliographic citations to legislation and selected references to secondary sources.
 Access provided by UT Law Library.